MohamedNaveed/Optimal_control_ilqr/README.md

 Related publications to cite if you use our work:

 1. Mohamed, M. N. G., Goyal, R., & Chakravorty, S. An Optimal Solution to Infinite Horizon Nonlinear Control Problems.
 Accepted in IEEE Conference on Decision and Control (CDC) (2023).
-ArXiv preprint arXiv:2304.00375.
+ArXiv preprint: https://arxiv.org/abs/2304.00375.
 2. Wang, R., Parunandi, K. S., Sharma, A., Goyal, R., & Chakravorty, S. (2021, December).
 On the search for feedback in reinforcement learning.
 In IEEE Conference on Decision and Control (CDC) (pp. 1560-1567) (2021).
 ArXiv preprint: https://arxiv.org/abs/2002.09478